tonsillitis: causes, symptoms, and treatment

 • Severe swelling in the neck or face.

-What are the available treatment options?
+What are the available treatments for tonsillitis?

 There are several ways to treat tonsillitis, including: